GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/onboarding/index.md

 ### Customization {: #customize }

-Gather just enough information to customize their extension experience.
+- Ask a few questions to customize their extension and onboarding experience.
+This way, you can demonstrate the value of your extension and how it can solve their specific problem.

 They can always go later to the settings page where they can update their preferences.
 Ensure that this page is both easy to find and user-friendly.

 ### Explain how it works {: #works }

-Educate users on how to use your extension.
+Educate users on how to use your extension by helping them become familiar with a new interface.
 For example, show them how to open the side panel, pin the extension, or locate the popup.

-Another fun way to explain your extension is through an interactive walkthrough or short video that showcases the main features.
+Another fun way to explain key functionalities is through an interactive walkthrough or guided tour.
 Don't forget to offer a way to opt out for users who want to start using it right away.

 ### Build trust {: #trust }

-You can build trust with your users during onboarding by:
+Building trust helps users stick around long enough to find out what's great about your extension.
+Here's a few practical ways to accomplish this:

-- **Explaining permissions**&mdash; The [permissions API][api-perms] allows you to request permission at runtime.
+- **Explain permissions**&mdash; The [permissions API][api-perms] allows you to request permission at runtime.
 By explaining why certain permissions are necessary to use your extension, you can help your users understand the reasons behind each request and build trust.

-- **Allowing exploration without account creation**&mdash; Another way to build trust is to let users test your extension immediately without the need for account creation.
+- **Allow exploration without account creation**&mdash; Another way to build trust is to let users test your extension immediately without the need for account creation.
 Once they recognize its value, you can introduce additional features that require an account.

--
+- **Be transparent about user data usage**&mdash; Transparency is key in building trust with your users.
+Clearly communicate how user data is collected, stored, and used by your extension both in your [privacy policy][cws-privacy-policy] and in the [Data Usage][cws-data-usage] declaration in the developer dashboard.
+Ensure that your privacy policy is accurate and up-to-date outlining all the ways the data is handled.

 ## New feature onboarding {: #upgrade }

-You can continue helping users understand your product by continuing the onboarding throughout the development of your extension.
-When a new feature is released, you can to inform your users about the latest updates through the extension.
-This way, you can encourage users to reengage and adopt new features.
-You can do this through the [Runtime API][api-runtime].
+Onboarding existing users to new features can encourage users to reengage and adopt new features.
+When a new feature is released, you can inform users about the latest updates through the extension listen for the reason `"update"` in [runtime.onInstalled()][api-runtime].
 See a [code example here][runtime-update-example].

 ## Follow-up upon removal {: #removal }